apache/flink/docs/setup/config.md

 this can improve the efficiency of the operations performed on the memory (DEFAULT: false).

+- `taskmanager.memory.segment-size`: The size of memory buffers used by the memory manager and the network stack in bytes (DEFAULT: 32768 (= 32 KiBytes)).

 ### Other

 - `taskmanager.tmp.dirs`: The directory for temporary files, or a list of